The Complete Guide to Distal Biceps Rupture

 Phase 3

 The third phase of the rehabilitation process typically begins 7 weeks after surgery and emphasizes the full restoration of elbow range of motion.
 Exercises during this phase also focus on maintaining upper body mobility, improving muscular strength and endurance at the wrist and shoulder, and adding isometric biceps-strengthening exercises.
 It is important to progress elbow extension activities from a supinated forearm position to a neutral position and finally to a pronated forearm position to slowly increase the amount of stretch on the distal biceps repair.
 Manual ROM/stretching and mobilization techniques can become more aggressive toward weeks 8–10 after surgery, but healing constraints of the involved tissue, the surgical technique performed, and the end feel of the motion being assessed must be taken into account.
-Improving the flexibility of the upper body, except the biceps, should now become a focus and includes maintaining optimal shoulder flexibility, particularly in individuals who would like to return to overhead athletic activities.
+Improving the flexibility of the upper body, except the biceps, should now become a focus and include maintaining optimal shoulder flexibility, particularly in individuals who would like to return to overhead athletic activities.

 Phase 4